comrade0x/portfolio/ComradePortfolio.md

 - Was responsible for creation of educational materials for newbies.
 You can see the example by following this link: https://drive.google.com/file/d/1dY9FcDxJokFeCePFzRxUP6v4_9N_yVPz/view?usp=sharing
 - Medium translations and articles: https://medium.com/@vlad.007.forever

+### Goldfinch & Cega

+- Used to be a Discord moderator helping out to understand the product

 ### Opyn & Squeeth

 - A series of educational materials for newbies: https://youtube.com/playlist?list=PL2qqq0Kaa_PWl2i13YYZMFJvag_VEVxCh